UPDATED for 2018-19 SEASON

 Shops line both sides of the street offering cheap clothes, shoes, copy watches and phones, definitely worth a browse if you have the time.
 There are also a couple of simple places to eat, noodle soups, chicken over rice, that kind of thing.

-From Koh Chang and Trat to the border at Had Lek and onto Sihanoukville and Phnom Penh
+From Koh Chang and Trat to Sihanoukville and Phnom Penh via Had Lek (Cham Yeam) Border

-Using Had Lek, through-ticket minibuses run all the way from your resort on Koh Chang to Sihanoukville and Phnom Penh at a cost of around 900bt including the ferry ticket, leaving at 07.00am.
+Using Had Lek, through-ticket minibuses run all the way from your resort on Koh Chang to Sihanoukville and Phnom Penh at a cost of around 900bt including the ferry ticket, with resort collection from 06.30am to 07.50am for the 08.30am Centerpoint ferry.
 There is a change of vehicle at the border to a big bus or minibus depending on numbers, departure 14.00, which will take you through to Sihanoukville or Phnom Penh.
 Don’t be surprised if all passengers first go to the nearest town, Koh Kong and then are filtered into separate vehicles according to their final destinations.
 This has also been known to happen an hour down the road at the main T-junction/crossroads in Cambodia, where the road branches either to Sihanoukville or to Phnom Penh.

-If going under your own steam, a minibus shuttles back and forth every 45 minutes or when full enough from Trat Bus Station for 120bt, taking about 1.5 hours, making brief stops at Klong Yai, some 15km from the border and then Had Lek Town.
-You can reach Trat Bus Station from Koh Chang by using an island taxi (from Lonely Beach 100bt) , ferry (80bt) and 2nd taxi (60bt) for a total cost of 240bt.
+If going under your own steam, a minibus shuttles back and forth every 45 minutes or when full enough from Trat Bus Station for 130bt, taking about 1.5 hours, making brief stops at Klong Yai, some 15km from the border and then Had Lek Town.
+You can reach Trat Bus Station from Koh Chang by using an island songthaew taxi (100bt from Lonely Beach) , ferry (80bt per person) and 2nd taxi (60bt, 300bt minimum charge) for a total cost of 240bt.

 Still travelling under your own steam, once over the border at Cham Yeam, it is then a 100bt-150bt 15 minute tuk-tuk ride or 270bt car to the main town of Koh Kong, with a bridge toll of 1200 riel on the way.